 Your regular changing matt with a clean folded towel (bath or large hand towel) on top for warmth and extra absorption.

-While you’re still in the sponge bathing stage, you just need something to keep a little water in.
+With the umbilical cord still attached and still in the sponge bathing stage, you just need something to keep a little water in.
+A small bowl or Tupperware will do.

 Hooded baby towel